pngan/gitops-home/setup.md

 ### Enable storage

-The `seq` service, among others require persistent storage to be enables.
+The `seq` service, among others require persistent storage to be enabled.
 In `microk8s`, the following command needs to be run:

     microk8s.enable storage